Equilar will continue to update this post through the duration of the 2020 proxy season. Last updated - May 7, 2020.

 While several CEOs are taking pay cuts during this time of crisis, a number of companies have also announced the reduction in pay for its other named executive officers (NEOs).
 On March 16, Ashford, Inc. announced it would reduce the pay of CEO Monty Bennett by 20%, while the pay of all other NEOs, including the Company’s Chief Financial Officer, would be reduced by 15% until the effects of COVID-19 have subsided.

 Click here to view more disclosures similar to those highlighted in this segment.

 The Equilar Disclosure Search is the most comprehensive solution to accurately examine SEC public disclosures.
 The accessible interface allows you to search within all publicly disclosed SEC forms, including 8-K, 10-K, 10-Q, DEF14A, S-1 and more, using a variety of filters.
 You may search by keywords, tickers or within your peer group, or by financials, geography, and several other criteria.
 Results are displayed in excerpt form with the ability to click on a link to open the actual disclosure and the exact location of your search term.
 Please visit Disclosure Search or contact email@example.com to learn more.

-Amit Batish, Content Manager, authored this post.
-Andrew Gordon, Director of Research Services, contributed data.
-Please contact Amit Batish at email@example.com for more information on Equilar research and data analysis.
+Amit Batish, Content Manager at Equilar, authored this post.
+Please contact Amit Batish, Manager, Content & Communications, at firstname.lastname@example.org for more information on Equilar research and data analysis.